atlefren/pytilt/readme.md

 Running
 -----------
-0. From the directory containing pytilt.py run `sudo python pytilt.py`
+0. From the directory containing pytilt.py run `python pytilt.py`

 Running Pytilt in the background and on System Start
 -----------